Basileia-Romaion/BR-1337/patch-notes.md

   - Gave Vinland and Elysium +80 proximity for 100 years in their old capital when moving the capital to new location.
   - moved most the 'lucky country' timed modifiers to happen via an event that only applies if they are ai controlled.
   - When forming Elysium the natives within the core area will hybridize and settle.
-  - Adjusted the Great Pestilence.
-The Parts of the Americas occupied by people of european decent will still have very high resistance but further away will drop to between 50-75% resistance.
-So when the mechanics fires it will cause a good amount of death but not near the vanilla levels.
-This was primarily done for game balance.
-Will adjust if needed.

 ## Buildings
   - Added new Pirate hideout buildings they are smaller with half the spawn chance of the Pirate Haven.
 The Main building is a bit harder to remove than a haven.
 Also added two varients for the elysian coast that are actually easer to remove only need 25% control and don't need to core.
 They all start in unowned land so you'll need to colonize to remove.